Starting School in Reception

 - 50 things to try before you start school (pdf)

 - All About me book 2020 (doc)

-Take a Virtual Tour around the class during the covid situation
+Take a Virtual Tour around the class.

-News from Nursery and Reception
+News from September

 We teach our children to use cursive script from day one.
 It is not easy but a lot easier that teaching children to print and then asking them to add to the letters to make them join.

 Click on our videos to join in with your child with cursive script handwriting;

 We welcome parents in to help with reading and other activities after the first half term when the children have settled.
 Please talk to Ms Bell/Mrs Hodgins about morning help.
 Please ask about Police checks at the office.
 Helping your child read, slides from the recent presentation.